Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 common security risks.
 Most importantly, you should know when you are out of your depth, and require the help of a security professional.

+If you're writing banking software, your software better be pretty damn secure.
+If you're writing code for an ice cream machine that doesn't connect to the internet, your code doesn't have to be secured to nearly the same level.

+Lastly, when you have the choice between taking 2 different approaches to solve a problem, if all other things are equal, choose the option that is more likely to be secure.

-## Principle 5: As Performant as Necessary
+### Principle 5: As Performant as Necessary

 You should know the performance requirements of your system, and you should profile your system to know where the bottlenecks are, and take steps to mitigate those bottlenecks when your system falls below the performance requirements.

+Like security, if you're trying to choose between 2 different solutions to a problem and all other things are equal, choose the more performant solution.

-## Principle 6: Encapsulates Necessary Complexity Behind an Elegant API
+### Principle 6: Encapsulates Necessary Complexity Behind an Elegant API

 There is real complexity in the world.
 This complexity will creep into your code.
 Handle the complexity one time, in the most simple way possible, and